Alessandra Korap

 Alessandra Korap (Munduruku Village, Pará, 1985) is an indigenous leader and Brazilian environmental activist from the Munduruku ethnic group.
 Her main work is defending the demarcation of indigenous territory and denouncing the illegal exploitation and activities of the mining and logging industries.
 Alessandra is internationally recognized for her work.
 In 2020, she received the Robert F. Kennedy Human Rights Award in the United States.
+In 2023, Korap was awarded the Goldman Environmental Prize for South and Central America.